sereneliu/AoC-2022/README.md

 ## Day 3

 Easiest day for me thus far.
 I did keep making "off by one" type mistakes.
 Also, I knew that I could just import the alphabet instead of typing it all out, but I figured that would be faster than looking up how to do it.
-I still had to look up a bunch of basic stuff that I used to know but forgot b/c it's been a long time since I've coded in Python, but the good thing is, my vague memory of how Python works still made it easy to Google what I needed.
+I still had to look up a bunch of basic stuff that I used to know but forgot b/c it's been a long time since I've coded in Python.
+The good thing is, my vague memory of how Python works still made it easy to Google what I needed.
 As usual, I'm sure there's an even better way of solving this, so I'll go study other people's solutions this weekend and see what else I can learn.
 I will also finally have the time to go back and fix some of our prior solutions to make them a bit more elegant.

 ## Day 4